Regularization of linear regression model#

 color = {"whiskers": "black", "medians": "black", "caps": "black"}

 We can force the linear regression model to consider all features in a more homogeneous manner.
-In fact, we could force large positive or negative weight to shrink toward zero.
+In fact, we could force large positive or negative weights to shrink toward zero.
 This is known as regularization.
-We will use a ridge model which enforces such behavior.
+We use a ridge model which enforces such behavior.

 from sklearn.linear_model import Ridge